Kentucky uninsured medical care programs and free health insurance plans.

-If you do not have health insurance then Kentucky has several options available for you.
+If you do not have health insurance then Kentucky has several options available for you, including free health insurance plans.
 Several government programs, non-profits, and other resources offer low income and uninsured patients with free or low cost medical care, medications, and other support.

 The exact type and amount of health care provided in the state will vary based on many factors, including the families income, number of household members and their current medical condition.
 Some assistance may be provided to those residents in Kentucky who have so called limited health insurance as well.
-So if your current plan doesn't pay for a certain bill or service, then the state may be able to assist.
+There may also be free dental or health insurance policies for the very low income or children.
+If your current plan doesn't pay for a certain bill or service, then the state may be able to assist.

 The Kentucky Breast and Cervical Cancer Treatment Program is for uninsured and/or low income women who have been screened by a local clinic or county health department.
 The patient needs to be found to need treatment for some form of cancer, such as breast or cervical.
 If they meet qualifications then the individual can receive free or low cost treatment thru Kentucky Medicaid Services.
 Call 800-635-2570 for information and to learn how this program can pay for inpatient hospitalization, primary care and other bills.